-Notice of an alleged safety or health hazard (over which OSHA has jurisdiction), or a violation of the Act, submitted by a current employee or representative of employees.
+Notice of an alleged safety or health hazard (over which OSHA has jurisdiction), or a violation of the Act.
+There are two types; formal and non-formal.

-2. Formal Complaint.
+a.
+Formal Complaint.

 Complaint made by a current employee or a representative of employees that meets all of the following requirements: